Nmene018/STARSORGApp/README.md

 ## Notes

-A grand challenge I found as Project Coordinator was making sure every individual was participating in the project.
+One challenge I found as Project Coordinator was making sure every individual was participating in the project.
 I also had a difficult time with SQL logic and foreign constraints.